Research Measurement. It is why research matters.

-Measuring usage, awareness and general attitudes is important, but the meanings underneath those measurements provide the underpinnings for meaningful brand building and strategy to steal market share.
+Most believe research measurement is examining usage, awareness and general attitudes.
+That is important.
+But the meanings underneath those measurements provide the underpinnings for meaningful brand building and strategy to steal market share.
 Taking it one step further and asking “Why?” to those findings leads our clients to a more persuasive position.

 Your Usage and Attitude (U&A) study must be projectable research.
 If, for example, the U&A study reveals that customers like the ease of use of your product, that should lead to more questions and more meaningful ones.
-The methodology of how that study is conducted must give you the confidence that the findings are projectable to the market as a whole.
+But the methodology of how that study is conducted must give you the confidence that the findings are projectable to the market as a whole.
 If your research is not projectable, then anything you discover is not important.
-Checking your research measurement is how you keep confidence in your research results.
+You see, checking your research measurement is how you keep confidence in your research results.

 If it is projectable, you need to go deeper.
 Why is “ease of use” important?
 Is it a switching trigger?
 It’s not enough to know that customers like your ease of use.
 You have to know why.

 Even more critically, your market research must help you understand what is it about the target audience that makes, for example, ease of use important.
 Instead, ask this.
 What is it that they believe that makes them desire ease of use?
 Those elements, called precepts or belief systems, are what your brand must be aligned with in order to create preference and increase your market share.

 In addition, your market research cannot exist in a vacuum.
 It must be developed with your competitors in mind, which means finding those uncomfortable truths about them but also finding strategic and tactical opportunities.

 Therefore, in addition to the usual U&A research, your marketing research measurment must ensure that you dig into precepts, switching triggers and competitive analysis in order to uncover a position and strategies that resonate strongest with your target audiences.